wannier-berri/wannier-berri/README.md

 The usage of the code  is demonstrated by "exampleFe" in the examples folder.
 AHC can also be calcualted for any tight-binding model, for which a "_tb.dat" file was generated in watever way.

-wannier19 can be run in parallel by means of multiprocessing module
+WannierBerri can be run in parallel by means of multiprocessing module

 instllation is possible by pip

-pip install wannier19
+pip3 install wannierberri

 A simple exmple is contained in "tutorial/example.py" .
 That will produce AHC and tabulate the berry curvature and velocity of bcc iron more sofisticated features will be described soon.